Rodney McMillian

 Rodney McMillian (born 1969, in Columbia, South Carolina) is an artist based in Los Angeles.
 McMillian is a Professor of Sculpture at the UCLA School of Arts and Architecture at the University of California, Los Angeles.

+Early life and education

+McMillian grew up in Columbia, South Carolina.
+His mother worked for the U.S. Equal Employment Opportunity Commission and his father was a bus driver.

 McMillian holds a BA in Foreign Affairs from the University of Virginia.
 He studied art at the School of the Art Institute of Chicago and the Skowhegan School of Painting and Sculpture, and received a Master of Fine Arts degree from the California Institute of the Arts in 2002.
+During his studies, McMillian explored various mediums, including sculpture, painting, film, and installation art.